abezr/devart.ai/.qoder/quests/master-implementation-guide.md

 - Implement agent self-registration with capabilities and heartbeat mechanism
 - Use dedicated service modules for external integrations with centralized error handling
 - Implement visual indicators in the UI for special task states (chained tasks, flagged tasks)
+- Implement agent sandboxing with Kubernetes for isolated execution environments
+- Add retry mechanism with exponential backoff for failed tasks

 ### Analytics
 - Implement analytics features using PostgreSQL views for complex aggregations
 - Use vector database capabilities with pgvector for semantic search
 - Create dedicated SDKs and template repositories for developer experience
+- Implement performance outlier detection using statistical methods (average + 2 standard deviations)
+- Add INDEX on knowledge_base embedding column for vector similarity search performance

+### Marketplace
+- Implement marketplace with versioned items for agents and workflows
+- Add tagging system for easy discovery and categorization
+- Implement RBAC controls for publishing permissions

 ## Conclusion